SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

-\begin{remark} One might ask what goes wrong in the proof of the previous Lemma when $\alpha=\alpha_s$ is the spherical class that we have treated independently before.
-The main difference is that we no longer have the parametrization in (\ref{M_{x_0} components}) due to cancellations that occur in homogeneous coordinates when all the Mobius transformations are equal to each other. \end{remark}
+\begin{remark} One might ask what goes wrong in the proof of the previous lemma when $\alpha=\alpha_s$ is the spherical class that we have treated separately before.
+The main difference is that we no longer have the parametrization in (\ref{M_{x_0} components}) due to cancellations that occur in homogeneous coordinates when all the M\"obius transformations are equal to each other. \end{remark}